-The Diversity Institute is an educational resource center which works collaboratively with community members to promote multi-cultural understanding and to eliminate prejudice and discrimination.
+The Diversity Institute (housed in the Office of Inclusive Excellence) is an educational resource center which works collaboratively with community members to promote multi-cultural understanding and to eliminate prejudice and discrimination.
 Its mission is educational, and its programs have been shared with a host of area organizations.